alexbfree/thesis/src/chapter-4.md

 > _"If you can see the invisible, then you can see the possible and provide the opportunities for trust, commitment and ways of empowering others to manage their past, present and future."_
 >—Ken Wyatt (Australian politician, teacher and equal rights campaigner)

-<span class="editnote">add callbacks to early on, making clear how it relates back to my lit review chapter esp wrt HDR and HCI</span>
-<span class="editnote">other changes per notes</span>
-<span class="editnote">add forward refs where useful</span>
-<span class="editnote">make stronger references to Design, and talk about what is feasible / implementable</span>

 This chapter describes Case Study One, which involved four 2-hour participatory co-design workshops with local authority support workers, parents and children from supported families involved with _Early Help (EH)_ programmes [see [Section II Introduction](#section-ii-research-contexts)].
 Its objectives were to understand family and staff attitudes to civic data holding (RQ1 [[3.3.1](#RQ1)]) and to explore the role of data within the support relationship (per RQ2 [[3.3.2](#RQ2)]).
 A model of _shared data interaction_, was explored, where supported families would interact with data together with their support workers.

 Section [4.1](#4.1) explains the EH context in England.
 [4.3](#4.3) brings together prior findings from the pilot study [[4.2.2](#4.2.2)] and SILVER [see [Section II Introduction](#section-ii-research-contexts)], and explains how these understandings were used in sensitisation to establish a common ground for participants.
 [4.4](#4.4) reports qualitative thematic findings: that families want to be given a voice [[4.4.1](#4.4.1)], that trust can be earned through data and process transparency [[4.4.2](#4.4.2)], and that families need _meaningful_ data interaction [[4.4.3](#4.4.3)]. [[4.5](#4.5)] discusses these findings in the context of prior literature, focusing on the value of data involvement [[4.5.1](#4.5.1)], the need for human interaction [[4.5.2](#4.5.2)], and the pros and cons of the shifting of the _Locus of Decision Making (LDM)_ towards the family [[4.5.3](#4.5.3)].